-Statement Description Tags acl Assigns a symbolic name to an ad- dress match list. server algorithm Defines the algorithm to be used in a key clause. security all-per-second Limits UDP responses of all kinds. query allow-new-zones Controls the ability to add zones at runtime via rndc addzone. zone, server

-Statement Description Tags allow-notify Defines an ad- dress_match_list that is allowed to send NOTIFY messages for the zone, in addition to addresses defined in the primaries option for the zone. transfer allow-query Specifies which hosts (an IP address list) are allowed to send queries to this resolver. query allow-query-cache Specifies which hosts (an IP address list) can access this server's cache and thus effectively controls recursion. query allow-query-cache-on Specifies which hosts (an IP address list) can access this server's cache.
+Statement Description Tags acl Assigns a symbolic name to an ad- dress match list. server algorithm Defines the algorithm to be used in a key clause. security all-per-second Limits UDP responses of all kinds. query allow-new-zones Controls the ability to add zones at runtime via rndc addzone. server, zone allow-notify Defines an ad- dress_match_list that is allowed to send NOTIFY messages for the zone, in addition to addresses defined in the primaries option for the zone. transfer allow-query Specifies which hosts (an IP address list) are allowed to send queries to this resolver. query allow-query-cache Specifies which hosts (an IP address list) can access this server's cache and thus effectively controls recursion. query allow-query-cache-on Specifies which hosts (an IP address list) can access this server's cache.
 Used on servers with multiple inter- faces. query allow-query-on Specifies which local addresses (an IP address list) are allowed to send queries to this resolver.
-Used in multi-homed configurations. query allow-recursion Defines an ad- dress_match_list of clients that are allowed to perform recursive queries. query allow-recursion-on Specifies which local addresses can accept recursive queries. server, query allow-transfer Defines an ad- dress_match_list of hosts that are allowed to transfer the zone information from this server. transfer continues on next page
+Used in multi-homed configurations. query continues on next page